subsquid/docs/docs/evm-indexing/configuration.md

 :::

 :::warning
-All contract addresses supplied to `EvmBatchProcessor` configuration addresses must be in flat lower case.
+All contract addresses supplied to `EvmBatchProcessor` must be in flat lower case.
 :::

 The following setters configure the global settings of `EvmBatchProcessor`.
 They return the modified instance and can be chained.